Grissess/tt/README.md

 3. Executes the syntax file's RuleSet over the stdin ordinary tree.
 4. Writes the resulting tree to stdout (in TTR format).

+### TT LISP

+A small proof-of-concept of an evaluator is included in `ttl.py`, which reads in TTR from stdin, and emits TTR from stdout.
+The incoming tree can be a pattern tree without loss of generality, but TTL rewrites groups, which makes usage in Rules and RuleSets dubious.

+The core is the `ttl.Executor`, which rewrites a tree via its `eval` method.
+When encountering a Group, its name is checked; if it begins with a prefix (as set by the `prefix` attribute, default `_`) and the name is an attribute of the form `eval_name` on the `Executor`, that method is called to rewrite that Group, returning an Expression (usually either a Group or Atom).

+Error checking is done within `eval`; if an error occurs, an `ERROR` group is rewritten instead; its sole child is a Group whose name is the (non-qualified) name of the Python Exception class, and whose children are Atoms consisting of the string form of the Exception's arguments (`args`).
+Extenders of TTL may take advantage of this to provide debugging information via these arguments.
+A traceback is not yet included, in part for brevity.

+This module is highly expected to mutate substantially, and so its intrinsics aren't yet documented.
+Refer to `ttl.py` in the source distribution to observe the currently-supported TTL functions.
+Suggestions for useful functions are welcome via issues against this project.

 ## Theory

 TT was designed to be a small language that is simultaneously: